KeenSpirit/protection_assessment/README.md

 - Protection section single line diagram*
 - Protection section audit

-A conductor damange assessment is visible in the graphical interface by setting feeder colour scheme to User-Defined/{fault type}.
+A conductor damange assessment is visible in the graphical interface by setting the feeder colour scheme to User-Defined/{fault type}.

 All protection devices (elmrelay and elmfuse) must be correctly connected and configured for the script to work correctly.